top of page

 • LinkedIn

-I am a mixed-methods researcher focused on the design and evaluation of digital mental health technologies.
-Currently, I'm a Research Assistant Professor in the Department of Preventive Medicine and the Center for Behavioral Intervention Technologies (CBITs) in Northwestern University’s Feinberg School of Medicine.
-I am also faculty in NU's Center for Human-Computer Interaction + Design (HCI+D).
+I am currently a Research Assistant Professor in the Department of Preventive Medicine and the Center for Behavioral Intervention Technologies (CBITs) at Northwestern University Feinberg School of Medicine.
+I am also affiliated faculty with Northwestern's Center for Human-Computer Interaction + Design (HCI+D).

 I received a PhD in Communication from Cornell University, a Master of Social Work from The Ohio State University and an MA in Communication from University of Illinois at Chicago.